 - Visit some unique projects

 - Taste and smell the local cuisine and sample Kibera’s favorites

 - Maximum number of people is 6

-If you are looking for an authentic and local experience, I invite you to join me or my partner Lemmy to the place where both grew up, the Kibera slum.
+If you are looking for an authentic and local experience, we invite you to join me or my partner Lemmy to the place where both of us grew up, the Kibera slum.
 You will get a glimpse into what life is really like in Africa’s largest slum!

 On the outskirts of Nairobi you will find Kibera, one of Africa’s most ‘developed’ cities.
 Yes, there is a lot of poverty, but there is also a sense of freedom.
 It is a place where social and artistic enterprises evolve outside the confines of more formal settlement.

 we take you on a three-hour tour through this slum, our home.
 The tour is entirely flexible.
 You can skip some parts or stay a bit longer at others.
 We will visit an art gallery, which is a hub of creative talent where eight self-taught artists use this studio to create visions of their world.
 Gomba, one of the artists, recycles the debris that litters the alleys, giving them a new life in his work.